 **Important reminder**

-The Arduino program happens IN ORDER that it was written.
-Each time 5v is put on the input pin the Arduino will do whatever the next step in line in the program is.
+The Arduino program happens IN ORDER that it was written and wired, Each time 5v is put on the input pin the Arduino will do whatever the next step in line in the program is.

-Be sure you know the order that your trays will drop, they will drop in that order every time, no matter what delay you set.
+Be sure you know the order that your trays will drop, they will drop in that order every time.
 The timing and delays will be covered in the inkbird section below.

 The inkbird Wi-Fi devices have 2 kinds of smart programming, they call them "tap-to-run" and "automation" in this section I'll lay out exactly what each sensor does, what's plugged into it and how it interacts with the auto Brewer.